yaya2devops/aws-cloud-project-bootcamp/journal/week6.md

 | Parameter Store | Store secrets as key-value pairs or encrypted strings. | $ |

-Use something easy so u can call it somewhere [e.g.](../backend-flask/buildspec.yml#L33) Click.
+Use something easy so u can call it somewhere [e.g.](../backend-flask/buildspec.yml#L33)

 SecureString is a parameter type to store sensitive data such as passwords, API keys, and other secrets in an encrypted format.